 In this case the ratio indicates that the business retains 12% of each sale that it makes as net income.

-The profit margin ratio is reported on the ratios page of the financial projections template.
-The ratio should be monitored to ensure that it is consistent with the industry in which the business operates, and shows a value which is improving over time as the business becomes more efficient, gets its expenses under control, and starts to grow revenue at a faster pace than its expenses.
+We report the profit margin on the ratios page of the financial projections template.
+We monitor the ratio to ensure that it is consistent with the industry in which the business operates, and shows a value which is improving over time as the business becomes more efficient, gets its expenses under control, and starts to grow revenue at a faster pace than its expenses.

-Care should be taken not to confuse profit with cash.
-A business with a high profit margin ratio does not necessarily mean that the business will not run out of cash.
-Profit is only one source of cash for the business, if the business ties up cash with inventory and accounts receivable or invests heavily in property, plant, and equipment, it can still be short of cash even with a high profit margin ratio.
+It is important not to confuse profit with cash.
+A business with a high net margin ratio does not necessarily mean that the business will not run out of cash.
+Profit is only one source of cash for the business, if the business ties up cash with inventory and accounts receivable or invests heavily in property, plant, and equipment, it can still be short of cash even with a high ratio.

-The profit margin ratio can be calculated in a number of different ways, so it is important when making comparisons year or year or for different businesses, that the ratio used has been calculated the same way.
+The ratio can be calculated in a number of different ways.
+It is important when making comparisons year or year or for different businesses, that the ratio used has been calculated the same way.
 The ratio is sometimes referred to as the return on sales or the net income percentage.